 - Stagecoach bus timetables change tomorrow.
 This includes re-routing of the Citi 1 and Citi 2 services; Citi 2 will once again go through to Addenbrooke’s.
 See the revised timetables here.

-- We’ve done some researching over the weekend to find the local takeaways that remain open.
+- We’ve done some research over the weekend to find the local takeaways that remain open.
 We were very impressed at the efforts being put in by these local businesses, and the hygiene considerations which seem to be in place.
 Do consider getting some meal deliveries and helping them to stay trading.
 This list may not be comprehensive, but give them a try.
 Pay for your food by card when ordering by phone or online, and delivery can be left on your doorstep, making the process completely contactless.

 - For Pizza and Italian food, Gattuso’s Sicilian Trattoria on Hills Road is offering deliveries through Just Eat; opening hours are 4pm to 9pm.
 Pizza 1899, the restaurant in a shipping container on the plaza at Cambridge Leisure, is open for collection as well as Deliveroo delivery from an impressive 11.30am to 9.30pm.
 And Bella Italia at Cambridge Leisure is also delivering via Deliveroo.